wvbe/interfais/README.md

     * Instantiate managers within app properly
     * Compatibility with other OS'es than Ubuntu
     * Try it on a mac
+* v 1.0.0
+    * Managers & applicable factories instanced with interfais application, introduces breaking changes
+    * Tried it on a mac, it was OK
+    * Dropping app init() method, dropping route config to constructor
 * v 0.1.1
     * scrolling with shift+up and shift+down
     * ui.input() configurator for text or input fields